 Also, if you have food allergies or dietary restrictions this is a great place to stock up on snacks as there is a lot of selection.
 For example, there are plenty of gluten free options for sale.

 Just outside the gourmet food market you will find an international food court with probably around 100 different stalls and restaurants.
 For a hungry food lover it’s almost overwhelming because you know you couldn’t physically eat a meal from every stall, but you would really love to try.

 You’ll find so much to make your mouth water – Chinese dumplings, Japanese gyoza and sushi, crepes, a fresh oyster bar, Piri Piri chicken, waffles, ramen noodles, Indian curry, American style burgers, German currywurst, ice cream and more.
 I was walking around practically squirming with excitement as I went past each stall.

 If you are spending the day shopping at MBK or any of the other Bangkok mega-malls in the area and you get hungry, this is the absolute best place to head.
 The selection and the quality are both amazing.
 It’s not a uniquely Thai attraction – but it is a fantastic showcase of what an international city Bangkok is.
-I would recommend the Siam Paragon Food Court no matter where it was in the world because it has such a delicious international array of food.
+I would recommend the Siam Paragon Gourmet Food Hall no matter where it was in the world because it has such a delicious international array of food.

 Have you been to the Siam Paragon Gourmet Food Hall?
 What’s your favourite type of food?
 Let us know in the comments below.